AlessandroAvi/Dataset_People_Detection_IR/README.md

 This repo contains the dataset generated for the study of "Thermal imaging for people detection".

-The two files here are:
+The two files in this repo are:

 - `Dataset_100_sample.zip`	which contains only 100 couples of IR and B&W images as a sample
 - `Dataset.zip`    which contains all the 3655 couples of IR and B&W images

-Here below two previes images of the dataset are shown as an example.
+Below two previews of the images in the dataset are shown.

 ![name-of-you-image](https://github.com/AlessandroAvi/Dataset_People_Detection_IR/blob/main/PrevImg/dataset_example.png)